KKOB (AM): Legal dispute with WABC

-Hot air balloon accident
+Hot air balloon accidents

-On October 9, 2004, a Smokey Bear imaged hot air balloon participating in the Albuquerque International Balloon Fiesta collided with and became entangled in one of KKOB's transmitter towers.
+On October 10, 2004, a Smokey Bear special shape hot air balloon participating in the Albuquerque International Balloon Fiesta collided with and became entangled in one of KKOB's transmitter towers.
 The three passengers were able to climb out of the basket onto the tower.
-However, the tower was energized and could have led to electrocution once the passengers set foot on ground, so KKOB shut down its transmitter following the accident in order to enable them to climb down to safety.
+However, the tower was energized and could have led to electrocution once the passengers set foot on ground, so KKOB shut down its transmitter following the accident to enable them to climb down to safety.
 This accident was recorded by several local television stations, and the footage has become a standard story on a number of televised reality programs which deal with "caught on camera" incidents.

+On October 11, 2024, a hot air balloon participating in the Albuquerque International Balloon Fiesta hit the north tower and caused it to collapse.
+The balloon was able to land safely and no injuries were reported.

 Awards

 KKOB has been awarded four Marconi Awards from the National Association of Broadcasters – one in 1997, "Talk Station of the Year" in 2001, "Medium Market Station of the Year" in 2009 and "Legendary Station" in 2010.
 The station has received 13 nominations.
-KKOB was awarded "Station of the Year" honors from Radio & Records magazine in 2009.
+KKOB was awarded "Station Of The Year" honors from Radio & Records magazine in 2009.
 From the New Mexico Broadcasters Association the station has received numerous awards including "Station of the Year" 13 times since 2000.